LeNPaul/Millennial/_posts/2021-05-18-gameboy-emulation.md

 ### PlutoBoy

 [PlutoBoy](https://archive.org/details/plutoboy.-7z) is the only emulator on the list still under active development.
 There are no visible glitches, but the emulation is painfully slow, and lacks sound altogether.
-The screen is inexplicably stretched to fill the screen, with no setting available to change it to its natural ratio.
+The game is inexplicably stretched to fill the screen, with no setting available to change it to its natural ratio.

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/snaps/Shantae-PlutoBoy.png)